 Cavendish Legal Group is rated as excellent by both the Law Society’s Lexcel and Conveyancing Quality Standard.
 These are independent quality control institutions that monitor all professional legal service firms in the UK.

-We are experts in this niche area of law and will use our knowledge and skill to secure you a lease extension on the most favourable terms for you.
+We are experts in this niche area of law and will use our knowledge and skills to secure you a lease extension on the most favourable terms for you.

 We will handle the process from start to finish until your new extended lease has been completed and registered at HM Land Registry.

-We will take the hassle from you and only contact you for those urgent instructions that we need to ensure the process is run as smoothly for you as possible.
+We will take the hassle from you and only contact you for those urgent instructions that we need to ensure the process runs as smoothly for you as possible.

 We also work alongside an expert team of surveyors who can assist when the need arises too.